Skip to content

 Every new character should begin with:

-• one start town selected from homeland package
+• one starting village selected from the Village Origin package

 First Board Experience

-Creation should feed directly into first visible board state.
+Creation should feed directly into the first visible board state — the village board, not Trevalkaan's.

 Recommended starter bundle: